 What are the Strategies for the Prevention and Control of Diseases for good health?

 Prevention is a much better strategy than control.
 It is much cheaper and provides a permanent solution to the problem.
-Management involves interrupting or slowing down disease transmission by reducing the numbers of vectors, infected hosts, and susceptible hosts.
+Management involves interrupting or slowing disease transmission by reducing the number of vectors, infected hosts, and susceptible hosts.

-Power can be achieved through population management (such as destruction of insect vector populations), public health measures (like the use of bed nets or sprays), prevention for high-risk groups, vaccination, education campaigns, and promoting personal hygiene.
+Power can be achieved through population management (such as destroying insect vector populations), public health measures (like using bed nets or sprays), prevention of high-risk groups, vaccination, education campaigns, and promoting personal hygiene.

-In some cases, nature plays a role in control – malaria-carrying mosquitoes are killed off during the winter season due to cold weather, thus controlling the spread of this deadly disease.
+In some cases, nature plays a role in controlling the spread of this deadly disease —malaria-carrying mosquitoes are killed off during the winter due to cold weather.

 Those parasites multiply within the mosquito’s body, though not enough to make it sick.
 The parasites move from a mosquito’s gut to its salivary glands, making the insect infectious as it bites.

-A vector-borne disease is transmitted by certain insects, including mosquitoes, ticks, and sandflies.
+Certain insects transmit vector-borne diseases, including mosquitoes, ticks, and sandflies.
 In contrast to airborne illnesses such as measles, vector-borne diseases are usually contracted by being bitten by an infected insect or animal.

-Malaria prevention involves avoiding infection by protecting yourself from mosquito bites by wearing long sleeves and pants and repellants on exposed skin.
+Malaria prevention involves avoiding infection by protecting yourself from mosquito bites by wearing long sleeves, pants, and repellants on exposed skin.
 Also, avoid going out at night time when mosquitoes are more prevalent.
-Anti-malarial drugs can be prescribed for those traveling or living in areas where malaria is prevalent.
+Anti-malarial drugs can be prescribed for those traveling or living in areas where Malaria is prevalent.

 Prophylactic measures are measures taken to prevent or limit the extent of an infection, disease, or other unwanted health condition.
-It can also mean a drug used for this type of prevention.
+They can also refer to a drug used for this type of prevention.

-Despite their name, vaccines do not always prevent people from contracting diseases but boost immunity.
-However, this boost in immunity decreases the incidence and severity of infection if employed.
+Vaccines do not always prevent people from contracting diseases, despite their name, but they boost immunity.
+If employed, this boost in immunity decreases the incidence and severity of infection.

-A vaccine works by stimulating the body’s immune system to recognize an organism (bacteria or virus) that causes disease.
+A vaccine stimulates the body’s immune system to recognize an organism (bacteria or virus) that causes disease.
 If exposed to this organism later in life, the immune response is usually effective at destroying it quickly before any symptoms develop.
-However, exposure produces no noticeable effect in some cases because the vaccinated individual already has immunity from a previous infection.
+However, exposure sometimes produces no noticeable effect because the vaccinated individual already has immunity from a previous infection.

 Vaccines can also contain dead organisms or parts that cause disease or weakened live organisms that do not cause illness but protect from a full-strength attack.
-It keeps our body prepared in case of an attack.
+They keep our bodies prepared in case of an attack.

 A prophylactic is used to prevent infection, disease, or other unwanted health conditions.
 A vaccine is a preventative that stimulates the body’s immune system to recognize an organism (bacteria or virus) that causes disease.
 If exposed to this organism later in life, the immune response is usually effective at destroying it quickly before any symptoms develop.

-However, exposure produces no noticeable effect in some cases because the vaccinated individual already has immunity from a previous infection.
+However, exposure sometimes produces no noticeable effect because the vaccinated individual already has immunity from a previous infection.
 Vaccines can also contain dead organisms or parts that cause disease or weakened live organisms that do not cause illness but protect from a full-strength attack.
-It keeps our body prepared in case of an attack.
+Vaccines keep our bodies prepared in case of an attack.

 Airborne diseases are spread when droplets from the mouth or nose of an infected person are expelled into the air and breathed in by someone else.